swiftlang/swift-evolution/proposals/0298-asyncsequence.md

 Another point in favor of consistency is that implementing an `AsyncSequence` should feel familiar to anyone who knows how to implement a `Sequence`.

 We are hoping for widespread adoption of the protocol in API which would normally have instead used a `Notification`, informational delegate pattern, or multi-callback closure argument.
 In many of these cases we feel like the API should return the 'factory type' (an `AsyncSequence`) so that it can be iterated again.
 It will still be up to the caller to be aware of any underlying cost of performing that operation, as with iteration of any `Sequence` today.

-### Move-only iterator and removing Cancel

-We discussed waiting to introduce this feature until move-only types are available in the future.
-This is a tradeoff in which we look to the Core Team for advice, but the authors believe the benefit of having this functionality now has the edge.
-It will likely be the case that move-only types will bring changes to other `Sequence` and `IteratorProtocol` types when it arrives in any case.

-Prototyping of the patch does not seem to indicate undue complexity in the compiler implementation.
-In fact, it appears that the existing ideas around `defer` actually match this concept cleanly.

-We have included a `__consuming` attribute on the `cancel` function, which should allow move-only iterators to exist in the future.